Fruit in the Neighbour's Garden (1935 film): Plot

 Hofrat Warrenheim, a passionate plant lover, moves with his daughter Hansi and his gardener Valentin, with the help of the chance acquaintance Theo, who is interested in Hansi, into the house next door to the animal lover Adele Hecht and her maid Lisl.
 According to Adele, this property was actually intended for her step-niece Irma and her potential fiancé Theo.
-You get along quite well at the beginning, even play skat together and greet each other at breakfast outdoors.
-However, when Adele's poultry, who allegedly own a Siamese duck with which she would like to start breeding and which lays only one egg a year, eats Warrenheim's plants, a neighborhood dispute begins, especially since gardener Valentin takes the duck's egg, which had just been laid on the property line, to breakfast served.
-In the course of the dispute, they insult each other and each seek a lawsuit in court.
+They all get along quite well at the beginning, even play cards together and greet each other at breakfast outdoors.
+A neighborhood dispute begins when some of Warrenheim's plants are eaten by one of Adele's birds, allegedly a Siamese breeding duck which lays only one egg per year.
+Aggravation ensues when gardener Valentin picks up the duck's egg from the property line and serves it for breakfast.
+In the course of the dispute, insults are exchanged and they sue each other in court.

 Hansi and Theo (who is actually supposed to be engaged to his cousin Irma according to the wishes of his aunt Adele), who have since become closer, are separated by a misunderstanding (his friend Gottfried had left Theo's motorbike without him to accompany Irma after a dance evening together borrowed knowledge and received a ticket).
 On the way to the atonement date through the local teacher, Theo learns about this motorcycle story.

 The appointment, which was moved to the classroom because of the large number of witnesses, begins turbulently with mutual accusations.
 Theo can win back his Hansi through an unrelated contribution.
 When the lay judge seems desperate, the duck he has brought lays another egg, which is generally regarded as a miracle and contributes to the general reconciliation.
 Three couples leave the room: Adele and Warrenheim, Theo and Hansi, and Lisl and Valentin.